larastudio/stedding/README.md

 ### Certbot
 Using Geerling's [Certbot role](https://github.com/geerlingguy/ansible-role-certbot) Let's Encrypt's [Certbot](https://certbot.eff.org/) has been added to the server.
 This allows the site to use Let's Encrypt SSL certificate.
 This does however not adjust the Nginx's domain configuration to server on 443 and redirect port 80 traffic to port 443.
 Tweaks for this are being made.

-Nginx Certbot plugin has been added as well using:
+Nginx Certbot plugin has to be added using
 ````
-- name: Install the package "python-certbot-nginx"
-  apt:
-    name: python-certbot-nginx
+sudo apt-get install python-certbot-nginx
-    state: present
 ````
+A task is in the works, but not done.
 Then you can run:
 ````
 certbot --nginx